 Silver Anniversary Abelia - Abelia x 'Panache' Variegated white and green foliage develop from red stems, making this shrub a fantastic addition to any landscape.
 White wedding-bell flowers begin blooming in the late spring and last through to the first frost.
 Their sweet aroma will add another touch of elegance to your landscape.
 Growing to a maximum height of 24 inches tall, Silver Anniversary Abelia will spread to approximately 3 feet wide.
 Best in zones 6-9 this plant will thrive in sun conditions ranging from full sun to partial shade.
 Enjoy the touches of silver on this plant within your landscape.

-Silver Bouquet Lungwort - Pulmonaria Silver Bouquet Don't be put off by the name of this plant - Silver Bouquet Lungwort is a beautiful plant that should be in your landscape.
-Its silvery leaves have a hint of lime green scattered along the edges, and the flowers shift from pink to blue as they age.
+Raspberry Splash Lungwort Raspberry Lungwort is a beautiful plant that should be in your landscape.
+Its silvery leaves have a hint of lime green scattered along the insides, and the flowers shift from pink to purple as they age.
 It won't grow much larger than 10 inches tall, but will spread to almost 20 inches wide in ideal conditions.
-Best planted in shade in zones 4-9, Silver Bouquet Lungwort is the perfect addition to your shady landscape.
+Best planted in shade in zones 3-9, Raspberry Splash Lungwort is the perfect addition to your shady landscape.
 Whether you're looking for a shrub with silver foliage to use as a backdrop, or something unique to put in a secluded shady area, silver foliage gives you that color contrast you may not have considered.
 Next time you're looking for a unique plant, try using one of these to add some cooling color contrast to your landscape!